Asian Kale, Coconut & Cashew Salad

 To finish the salad, add just enough of the vinaigrette to lightly coat the ingredients.
 Note that there will likely be leftover dressing.

 Just before serving, add the chopped cashews and toasted coconut.
-Note that these Asian-Roasted Cashews are also delicious in this salad, rather then just the plain roasted cashews.
+Note that these Asian-Roasted Cashews are also delicious in this salad, rather than just the plain roasted cashews.

 Lastly, taste for seasoning and serve.